lbnl-science-it/cborg-web/content/english/pages/faq.md

 By setting the temperature to zero, the LLM will always output the maximum likelihood answer (i.e., the best quality answer), and will behave in a deterministic fashion producing repeatable outputs.

-In CBORG Chat, you can adjust the model temperature by creating a user preset and then activating the preset.
+In CBorg Chat, you can adjust the model temperature by creating a user preset and then activating the preset.

 #### 13. **Does uploading a large document increase costs?**